The Utah Deaf History Collection

 The Utah Eagle Magazines

-Jeff's effort to save these magazines prevented potential loss or disposal, which was very important.
+Jeff's effort to save these magazines was crucial in preventing their potential loss or disposal, allowing for the preservation of these valuable resources.
 The collection originally belonged to Don Curtis Jacobs, who graduated from the Utah School for the Deaf in 1942.
-I was thrilled to give the collection a new home and ultimately donated it to the UVU Sutherland Archives.
-It's great to know that this important history can be shared with others!
+I was thrilled to give this collection a new home, and I ultimately donated it to the UVU Sutherland Archives.
+It feels great to know that this important history can now be shared with others!

-Jeff's effort to save these magazines prevented potential loss or disposal, which was very important.
+Jeff's effort to save these magazines was crucial in preventing their potential loss or disposal, allowing for the preservation of these valuable resources.
 The collection originally belonged to Don Curtis Jacobs, who graduated from the Utah School for the Deaf in 1942.
-I was thrilled to give the collection a new home and ultimately donated it to the UVU Sutherland Archives.
-It's great to know that this important history can be shared with others!
+I was thrilled to give this collection a new home, and I ultimately donated it to the UVU Sutherland Archives.
+It feels great to know that this important history can now be shared with others!

 The Photo of the 1909